 ART AND FLOWERS IN NEW YORK CITY

-From October 6-15, 2023, Fleurs de Villes will return by popular demand to NYC, with our global VOYAGE tour making a stop at Hudson Yards.
-This stunning showcase of local floral talent will feature 15 fresh floral mannequins celebrating people, heritage and cultures around the world.
-This feast of cultural story-telling is beautifully supported by Hendrick’s Gin, Estiatorio Milos, Queensyard and Tourism Bermuda.
+From October 4-13, 2024, Fleurs de Villes will return by popular demand to NYC, with our global ARTISTE tour making a stop at Hudson Yards.
+This stunning showcase of local floral talent will feature 15 fresh floral mannequins, each created by a different florist and inspired by accomplished artists from art forms such as ballet, impressionist painting, literature and so much more.
+This feast of cultural story-telling is beautifully supported by Nikon and Champagne Pommery.

 FLOWER SCHOOL

 New Yorkers love the floral arts so much that they even have a dedicated newspaper column in The Wall Street Journal, called Flower School.
-Its columnist, designer Lindsey Taylor, has a new book based on it coming out October 25, 2023 from Phaidon, called Art in Flower, which showcases arrangements inspired by famous works of art by artists including Jean-Michel Basquiat, Willem de Kooning and Georgia O'Keeffe - another remarkable woman we featured ‘en fleurs’ in our 2022 series Fleurs de Villes FEMMES.
+Its columnist, designer Lindsey Taylor, has a new book based on the column, called Art in Flower, which showcases arrangements inspired by famous works of art by artists including Jean-Michel Basquiat, Willem de Kooning and Georgia O'Keeffe - another remarkable woman we've featured ‘en fleurs’ twice – in our 2022 series Fleurs de Villes FEMMES, and again this year in ARTISTE.

 THE NEW YORK BOTANICAL GARDEN